blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 | `data` | 0-* | Optionally concrete data (Format **TBD**) |
 | `legal-base` | 0-* | Optionally an array of values among `CONTRACT`, `CONSENT`, `LEGITIMATE-INTEREST`, `NECESSARY`, `OTHER-LEGAL-BASE` |

 `selector`s MUST include the data category of the data.
-For example selectors 'CONTACT.ADDRESS.SHIPPING' and 'CONTACT.ADDRESS.BILLING' indicate that the data being captured by a particular fragment belong to the `CONTACT.ADDRESS` data category.
+For example selectors 'CONTACT.ADDRESS.SHIPPING' and 'CONTACT.ADDRESS.BILLING' indicate that the data being captured by a particular fragment belonging to the `CONTACT.ADDRESS` data category.

 While the Data Categories are global, the selectors are defined by the Systems.
 A `selector` uniquely identifies a particular data field that the Systems works with.
 When several Systems exchange data among them, they SHOULD align on using the same `selectors` in the same way, in order to be able to correctly interoperate.